josefmaierfl/matchinglib_poselib/README.md

 * A ROS interface for reading continuous image data providing a launch file and the possibility to dynamically reconfigure parameters during runtime

 We further provide testing results on various keypoint-descriptor combinations, matching algorithms, and pose estimation algorithms.

+## Cloning this Repository <a name="clone-repo"></a>

+This repository includes git submodules.
+Use `git clone --recursive https://github.com/josefmaierfl/matchinglib_poselib.git` for ckecking out.

 ## Supported Keypoint and Descriptor Types <a name="support-features"></a>